hliebert/course-text-analysis-in-r/Readme.md

    Installation files are provided in the folder `Setup`.
 If you use a native R installation (e.g., from the R project website), just run the contents of the `install.r` file provided.
-On on MacOS and Linux, you may need to install additional dependencies on your system.
+On MacOS and Linux, you may need to install additional dependencies on your system (I recommend using [Homebrew](https://brew.sh/) for this on MacOS).
 The error messages during the installation will typically point you towards the solution.

    If you use Anaconda, import the file `environment.yml` using the GUI.
    Alternatively, run the following commands in a terminal or the Anaconda console (on Windows) to create the environment and to activate it.

    ```
    conda env create --file Setup/environment.yml